titoditomartin/intro-section-with-dropdown-navigation/README.md

-# Quiz Challage - News homepage
+# Quiz Challage - Intro section page with interactive dropdown menu

 ![Design preview for the Intro section with dropdown navigation coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-Welcome to Quiz 2 challenge for HCI course, this Quiz only will be opened during your class schedule .
+Welcome to Quiz 2 challenge for HCI course, this Quiz only will be opened during your class schedule.

 **To do this challenge, you need a good understanding of HTML and CSS, and basic JavaScript.**